Reiki is now offered to walk-ins on Thursdays 11 a.m. to 2 p.m. at the 11 Day Power Play Cancer Resource Center.

-Reiki is a Japanese relaxation technique developed in early 1900s that aims to harmonize the body, mind and spirit.
+Reiki is a Japanese relaxation technique that aims to harmonize the body, mind and spirit.
 The name was derived from the Japanese words rei, meaning universal, and ki, which refers to the vital life force energy that flows through all living things.
 Reiki promotes well-being and allows your body to heal.
 Combining Reiki with medical care can be very effective.

 How is Reiki helpful?

 Reiki benefits are numerous.
 There is growing evidence that touch may help people mentally and physically, as it soothes, relaxes and reduces anxiety and pain.
 It is important to remember that Reiki is a complementary care and not a medical tool.
 People who receive Reiki also receive medical care and treatments such as chemotherapy and radiation.
 Reiki may help reduce the side effects of these treatments.

 According to the National Center for Complementary and Alternative Medicine, people use Reiki for relaxation, stress reduction and symptom relief, in efforts to improve overall health and well-being.
 A Reiki treatment may do the following: